Salt & Wind Travel

 Be Quiet And Respectful

-Sure, this is generally good manners, but it’s particularly important for sunrise at Haleakalā because the summit is one of many sacred locations across Hawai’i for Native Hawaiians.
+This is generally good manners, but it’s vital for sunrise at Haleakalā because the summit is one of many sacred locations across Hawai’i for Native Hawaiians.

 FYI, there are a lot of visitors to the Haleakalā summit.
 If you’re looking for a lesser-traveled spot, head to the Leleiwi or Kalahaku overlooks.